 Exercise 6.26 This is false, as stated.
-It would be true if f, g, h are taken to be monic and h is irreducible.
+One way to correct it would be to add the hypothesis that h is irreducible.

 Proposition 6.41 Should the polynomials f and g be taken to be monic?

 Example 6.44 The triangle symbol used to indicate the end of the example appears prematurely.